 While the production of cannabis in Canada is under the regulatory oversight of the Canadian federal government, the distribution and retail sale of recreational cannabis in Canada falls within the jurisdiction of the provincial and territorial governments.
 The impact of the legislation regulating recreational cannabis passed in such provinces and territories on the cannabis industry and on our business plans and operations is uncertain.
 Certain Canadian provinces and territories have announced certain restrictions that are more stringent than the federal rules or regulations such as retail sale and marketing restrictions, bans on certain types of cannabis products, raising minimum age of purchase and flavour restrictions.
 For example, Quebec, Newfoundland and Labrador and Prince Edward Island do not currently permit sales of cannabis vaporizers and Quebec limits the sale of other high THC non-edible cannabis products.
-In addition, the distribution and retail channels and applicable rules and regulations in the provinces continue to evolve and our ability to distribute and retail cannabis and cannabis products in Canada is dependent on the ability of the provinces and territories introduced a variety of response measures which impacted their respective cannabis regimes, which include in certain jurisdictions: forced store closures, restrictions or bans on in-store shopping experiences, and the authorization of private delivery services.
+In addition, the distribution and retail channels and applicable rules and regulations in the provinces continue to evolve and our ability to distribute and retail cannabis and cannabis products in Canada is dependent on the ability of the provinces and territories of Canada to establish licensed retail networks and outlets.
+In response to the COVID-19 pandemic, various provinces and territories introduced a variety of response measures which impacted their respective cannabis regimes, which include in certain jurisdictions: forced store closures, restrictions or bans on in-store shopping experiences, and the authorization of private delivery services.
 There is no guarantee that the applicable legislation regulating the distribution and sale of cannabis for recreational purposes, including as amended to respond to the COVID-19 pandemic, will allow for the growth opportunities we currently anticipate.

 Furthermore, additional countries continue to pass laws that allow for the production and distribution of cannabis in some form or another.
 We have some subsidiaries, investments, joint ventures and strategic alliances in place outside of Canada and the United States, which may be affected if more countries legalize cannabis.
 See "Business-U.S. Regulatory Framework-The Acreage Arrangement and "Business-U.S. Regulatory Framework-Wana Purchase Option."
 Increased international competition and limitations placed on us by Canadian regulations might lower the demand for our products on a global scale.
-We also face competition in each jurisdiction outside of Canada and the United States where we have subsidiaries, investments, joint ventures and strategic alliances with local companies that have more experience, more in-depth knowledge of local markets or applicable laws, regulations and guidelines or longer operating histories in such jurisdictions.
+We also face competition in each jurisdiction outside of Canada and the United States where we have subsidiaries, investments, joint ventures and strategic alliances with local companies that have more experience, more indepth knowledge of local markets or applicable laws, regulations and guidelines or longer operating histories in such jurisdictions.